Here’s a look at who might replace Boris Johnson as UK Prime Minister

 Penny Mordaunt

 The trade minister, one of the bookmakers’ favorites to replace Johnson, announced her bid for the leadership on Sunday.
-A poll of party members published July 4 by website Conservative Home put her as the second favorite choice, behind the current defense secretary Ben Wallace.
+A poll of party members published July 4 by website Conservative Home put her as the second favorite choice, behind the current defense secretary Ben Wallace, who has ruled himself out of the race.

 Penny Mordaunt first entered parliament in 2010 and later joined the cabinet under Theresa May, serving as international development and defense secretary.